decocereusAura/sample-npm/README.md

-# sample-npm
-Publishing a sample NPM package
+This is a sample headless web3 wallet integration